pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/README.md

 **src/Components/Bookmarks.js**

 Add `useEffect` to the component.
-Update the line that imports `useState`
+Update the line that imports `useState`.

 ```js
 useEffect(() => {